Grooming

 Grooming Long Coated Rabbits

 Many new owners assume that a long coated rabbit’s fur will take care of itself somehow.
-This is not the case and as is the case for many rabbits the coat - if left, will back up and matt dreadfully causing no end of discomfort and downright suffering for the rabbit.
-So, the best option is to keep it short - clipping it off every 4-5 weeks.
-I use both electric clippers as well as a range of grooming scissors to cut the coat off.
+This is not the case and as is the case for many rabbits, the coat - if left, will back up and matt dreadfully causing no end of pain and downright suffering for the rabbit.
+So, the best option is to keep it short - clipping it off every 4-6 weeks.
+I use both electric clippers as well as a range of grooming scissors to remove the coat.
 If using scissors, pick up the fur and put the thumb and forefinger between the rabbit’s skin and the scissors and then cut the fur away all over.
 It looks a little choppy at first, but after a few days the undercoat fluffs out and it evens out all around.

 The alternative is to carefully use electric clippers.
 You can read more about using clippers here - Clippers